Food hygiene inspections

 You can find more advice on the steps you need to take on the Food Standards Agency website

-To register your food business, complete the form below and return it to our food safety team (the form is in Word or PDF format):
+To register your food business, visit the Register a food business webpage here or complete the form below and return it to our food and safety team (the form is available in .pdf and Word format).

 If you operate certain types of food premises you may need to be approved either by your local authority or in some cases, the Food Standards Agency (FSA).

 The agency keeps a full register of all approved premises in the UK.

 Examples of types of businesses that are required to be approved by local authorities are manufacturing or processing premises for meat, fish, egg or dairy products not for sale to the final consumer.

 Fresh meat premises, such as fresh red meat and poultry slaughter houses, cutting plants or farmed and wild game handling establishments, require approval by the Foods Standards Agency.
 Businesses which require approval by the agency should visit the Food Standards Agency website.